3asyPe/keys_encrypter/README.md

 # keys encrypter

-Encrypts any string in input.txt file to output.txt with generated secret_key
+Encrypts any strings in input.txt file to output.txt with generated secret_key

 **How to install**
 ```